-In a huge Excel spread sheet.
+In a huge Excel spreadsheet.
 I collected everything from age, where they were from, their height, how we met, total dates, did we have sex, did we kiss, does he want kids, how many messages were sent before we met.
 Then everyone got a rating out of one to five.
 One was, "I don't care about this person" and five was, "I can't get them out of my head."
 Then, after two years, I turned the data into a PowerPoint presentation.

-So what was your first realisation?
+So what was your first realization?

 That I've spent 334.5 hours on dates.

 That seems like a lot.
 Would you say you're pretty dedicated to dating?

 Well, some people would say dating is a numbers game, so the more people you meet the more likely you are to meet somebody.
 I mean I'm 35, so sometimes I'm like, "I've got to go on dates, I just have to keep trying."
 Then sometimes I'm like, "I can't do this anymore."
 I just kind of go up and down.